Diya1235/I/README.md

 # I
-This is my first iPhone website
+This is my first iPhone website clone